-Caution should be used when applying 120V to pins 3 and 4 or to the relay pins 5,6,7 and 8.
+Caution should be used when applying high voltage to ST2 pins.
 The RAD must be properly enclosed and electrically insulated to prevent accidental touching or shorting of the circuit board, since some tracks, pins, and screw terminals can carry a lethal voltage.
 The enclosure should never be opened while high voltage is being applied to the RAD.